KarinaFed/anlp-lab2/README.md

+# Laboratory work 2: Designing and Implementing a Multi-Agent System with LangChain & LangGraph

-# Lab 2: Multi-Agent Study & Productivity Assistant
+**Scenario:** Multi-Agent Study & Productivity Assistant

 **Student:** Fedotova Karina, group J4233

 ## Overview

-This project implements a multi-agent system (MAS) using LangChain and LangGraph to help with study, coding, and productivity tasks.
+This project implements a multi-agent system using LangChain and LangGraph to help with study, coding, and productivity tasks.
 The system uses a **Router + Specialists** pattern where a router agent analyzes queries and dispatches them to specialized agents, with memory management across interactions.

 ## Architecture